FBT shows this remastered prehistoric bitch how we do things downtown.

 The middle section does suffer from padding, but they seem to be aware of it; while it’s the same experience level after level they change it up by having us sucked into the ghosts’ own realms - an early return to the Sedgewick sees us in a Bioshock-like world chasing a fisherman ghost and we investigate a phantom nicknamed the Black Widow - a name she takes literally ... exploring Sandor’s hidden island is cool, and that it links GBII’s Slime into Shandor’s plan and creates a trilogy is great, but as a game it takes a while to regain that initial ‘I’m a Ghostbuster!’ feel, and the final level, where we fight animated Egyptian-style mannequins is more shooter than buster.

 Some of the mid-game fatigue might be down to the opening levels being so good - recapturing Slimer (who manages to slime Venkman again) is awesome, and it’s a ballsy move making Stay Puft the first boss we encounter.
-But it sets the bar pretty high for the rest of the game.
+It sets the bar pretty high for the rest of the game.

 Still, even with the middle section and busting frustrations, Oh My Gozer this is a underworld of fun.
-Objects move out the corner of your eye or levitate, and levels often see you having one-to-one time with a single Buster, who are exactly how you’d hope - Egon is dour and techie, Ray is excitable and full of chat, Winston can’t believe he’s ended up doing this while Venkman is pure Bill Murray.
+Objects move out the corner of your eye or levitate, and levels often see you having one-to-one time with a single Buster, who are exactly how you’d hope - Egon is dour and techie, Ray is excitable and full of chat, Winston can’t believe he’s ended up doing this while Venkman is Bill Murray.
 The cut-scenes often reference shots from the movie while the script and settings are rammed with jokes, references and homages; it even finds time for a few barbs thrown at the franchise itself with comments on Stay Puft becoming over-commercialised and spin-off animated TV shows.
 A level where we finally try to bust the Lady in the Library, who infuriates Ray by continually shushing him is a standout.

 I have no idea how this compares to the original release, but it holds up as well as any 2019 game; we came, we saw, we kicked it's ASS!!